coolcodercat464/grantmatcher/README.md

 In this page, you can see all of the researcher's information.
 Under this should be the Version Information section.
 This consists of an accordion which stores all previous versions of the researcher's data.
 The reason for the most recent edit is shown above the accordion.
 The reason for the other edits are shown in the accordion items.

 #### Adding Researchers
-In the researchers' table in the dashboard, you can click the plus-sign icon to go to the _add researcher page_ (`/addresearcher`).
+In the researchers' table in the _dashboard_, you can click the plus-sign icon to go to the _add researcher page_ (`/addresearcher`).
 You must fill in all text-input, number, and dropdown fields.
 However, the cluster and keyword selectors are all optional.
 Once you add the researcher, you will be redirected to their page (see above for more details).

 #### Editing Researchers
 The _edit researcher page_ (`/editresearcher/:researcherEmail`) looks exactly the same as the _add researcher page_, but this time all the fields are filled in with their current values.
 Additionally, you also have to state the reason you are editing this researcher.
 Once you filled in all fields, you can confirm your changes and you will be redirected to their page.